ManageIQ/manageiq.org/site/docs/get-started/docker.md

 {% assign release = site.data.releases["stable"] %}

-Before you start, make sure the Docker service is running:
+If you are on Linux, make sure the Docker service is running:

 ```bash
 $ sudo service docker start